Sanketkshirsagar05/Product-Recommendation-System/README.md

 ## Deployment Details

 - The selected KNN model is deployed using Streamlit.
-- The application takes Product ID as input and returns the Top 5 recommended products based on item-to-item similarity.
+- The application takes Product ID as input and returns the Top 5 recommended products based on item to item similarity.

 ## Application Screenshot